Fourth Plain for All

 • Confirm that we interpreted input from the first phase of engagement correctly and created investment options that the community would like to see implemented.

-Phase 2 engagement activities include:
+Phase 2 engagement activities included:

 • Open house event at the Multicultural Resource Fair at Hudson’s Bay High School (June 3).